Siliphos is a scale inhibiting or sequestering agent in the form of soluble, sodium hexametaphosphate spheres.

 Which may vary by region.

-**Prices reflected on website are subject to availability of product.
+**Prices reflected on the website are subject to availability of product.
 All prices are for South Africa only

 .
 Please contact your nearest H2O International SA consultant for installation and delivery quote, and to confirm stock availability